CityofToronto/bdit_data-sources/vision_zero/README.md

 * The script being used reads up to line 180 although the actual data is less than that.
 This is to anticipate extra schools which might be added into the sheets in the future.

 ## 4. Airflow
 The Airflow is set up to run daily.
 A bot has to first be set up on pgAdmin to connect to Airflow.
 Connect to `/etc/airflow` on EC2 to create a dag file which contains the script for Airflow.
 More information on that can be found on [Credential management](https://www.notion.so/bditto/Automating-Stuff-5440feb635c0474d84ea275c9f72c362#dcb7f4b37eae48cba5c290dee5a6ef68).
-The Airflow uses PythonOperator and run two tasks, one for 2018 and the other for 2019 School Safety Zone Sheets.
+The Airflow uses PythonOperator and run tasks for each Google Sheet (curently 2018, 2019, 2020, 2021).

 **Note:** An empty `__init__.py` file then has to be created to run Airflow.